alibaba/web-editor/DEVELOP.md

 ----------------------------
 ```

-The following code is written in pug(rename from jade)
+The following code is written in pug (renamed from jade)

 ```pug
 body